pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

 ## Scenario

 You want to scan through the collection of _orders_ for shop purchases recorded in 2020 only.
 You need to group the records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.
-In summary, your generated report should show what each customer shopped for in 2020.
+In summary, the generated report will show what each customer shopped for in 2020.

 ## Sample Data Population